pradeep-kumar-root/logical-programs/README.md

 # logical-programs
-List of all programs helped to crack coding interviews
+List of all programs to improve analytical thinking ability